RobertDCBrown/Atera-Text-Alerts/README.md

 # Atera-Text-Alerts
 Powershell script to query Atera's ticket syetem.
 It will text ticket information to the on-call technician if a ticket comes in after hours.
+Business hours are defined by you.

 Utilizes Atera's API, Twilio API, and TinyURL API.
 All required.